organicaudio/useful-code-snippets2/docs/gitpod.md

 ## create a new workspace

+Keep in mind that the gitpod copies every file of a git project into /workspace/<git_project_name>.
+So if your Docker image installs stuff you should do it globally or use a different Dockerfile for dev and for production.

 ### wihout config

 1. To start a **new theano workspace** open `https://www.gitpod.io/#<URL_TO_REPO>` in your browser e.g. `https://www.gitpod.io/#https://github.com/CrowdSalat/technotes`.
 You can also [address a specific branch or commit](https://www.gitpod.io/docs/context-urls/)